Commercial Excellence Consortium

 The challenge

-A global specialty chemicals company (~€7B revenue) needed to build commercial capabilities across five continents.
-The incoming Head of Commercial Excellence inherited a traditional classroom-style training plan from a top consulting firm.
-He recognized the problem immediately: the plan treated behavior as a downstream consequence that would take care of itself, not the primary challenge to solve for.
+A €7B global specialty chemicals company needed to build commercial capabilities across three continents.
+The incoming Head of Commercial Excellence inherited a classroom-style training plan from a top consulting firm — and recognized the pattern immediately.

-Corporate transformation failure rates
+Transformation failure rates

 0%